dominikj111/shelly-bunny/readme.md

 ```

 - To confirm there is not issue with the structure, run `bun run . tsum` example script to perform the checks (see below).
 - Make unit tests and implements the script.
+- Run the `bun run full-check` to perform eslint and prettier checks as well as the unit tests.

 ## Contribute :)